-I’ve been working with my mom to see about buying a house, since she was a new one with a big garden decorated with glow in the dark garden pebbles she always liked.
+I’ve been working with my mom to see about buying a house, since she has a new one with a big garden decorated with glow in the dark garden pebbles she always liked, the garden of course need work and maintenance since she like to have a lot of plants and trees and don’t have the skill and tools necessary to do it all by herself so she gets help from the A & J tree service for this.
 In doing so, this task requires us to know what type of information is on her credit report.
 Knowing what is on the report before the bank pulls it allows us to be prepared to address any issues that may be on that report, fairly common stuff.

 In pulling the report, we realize that Mom’s report has tons of stuff that doesn’t belong to her.
 Most people will immediately jump to ‘FRAUD’ or ‘STOLEN IDENTITY’ but that is not the case.
 It turns out that Mom has doppelgänger, well at least in name.
 This young lady used to live 3 blocks away from Mom, and for some odd reason, all three credit reporting agencies decided these two ladies were one in the same, thus combining their reports.
 I’m not even sure whats the point of using a Social Security Number, if they don’t even compare them.